SlongLiu/mycv-v2/_news/announcement_9.md

 related_posts: false
 ---

-Start my internship at NVIDIA, collabration with Guilin Liu and Zhiding Yu.
+Start my internship at NVIDIA, collabrating with [Guilin Liu](https://liuguilin1225.github.io/) and [Zhiding Yu](https://chrisding.github.io/).
 See you at the Bay Area.